amin4554/2048Software-Engineering/README.md

   ![javadoc](https://github.com/user-attachments/assets/1b14b1ae-5241-4f64-9c66-f29f36a1421e)

 ##
   this project also uses gradle in android files to build for android.

 ##    10.CONTINOUS DELIVERY

 ##    11.UNIT TESTS

+  ##
-  In the test folder i have 4 files named:
+    In the test folder i have 4 files named: derectmerge_test.dart
-      derectmerge_test.dart
       gameover_test.dart
       tilemerged_test.dart
+      button_test.dart
 I also wanted to test some gameboard logic but i was getting some hive related issues.
 ##    12.IDE
   I used android studio for the project and intelj for task 9 build management.
+  ##
     My favorite key shortcuts are:
       Ctrl + R for finding
       Shift + F10 to run
       Ctrl + Z to undo
       Ctrl + Shift + Z to redo
       Ctrl + S to save
       Ctrl + / to comment
 ##    13.AI Coding
   I used GitHub Copilot and i was pretty happy with it througghout the project and as mentioned above i used copilot to fix this error.